sdj7072/masked4j/README.md

 ## 🧩 Custom Maskers

 You can implement the `Masker` interface to define custom masking logic.

+Custom maskers can be used by specifying the class in the `@Masked` annotation.

 ```java
 public class SSNMasker implements Masker {